Yak Docs

 • What's signed: only the user id.
 A holder of the secret can produce a valid identity for any user id, so keep the secret on the server.

-• Where verification happens: every Yak endpoint that touches user data (/api/chat when user is present, and the conversation history endpoints) re-verifies the hash and the user's ownership of the conversation.
+• Where verification happens: every Yak endpoint that touches user data (/api/chat when user is present, the voice session and transcript endpoints, and the conversation history endpoints) re-verifies the hash and the user's ownership of the conversation.
 There are no session cookies — the signed identity rides along on each request.

 For the broader security context, see the Security page.